ezsystems/commerce-documentation/docs/guide/basket/basket.md

 - `wishList`
 - `comparison`

-A standard basket (type `basket`) may use different states during the checkout process.
-After the order has been sent, the basket will get the special state `ordered`.
+A standard basket (type `basket`) can be in different states during the checkout process.
+After the order is sent, the basket is assigned the state `ordered`.

 ## Basket structure